-If you start in February 2019, projects are up-to-date only after the second week of January.
+If you start in February, projects are up-to-date only after the second week of January.

-If you start in September 2018, projects are up-to-date July 12th
+If you start in September, projects are up-to-date only after the end of July.

-If you have your own idea for a Bachelor project, you should contact the HFE track coordinator (Lida David: firstname.lastname@example.org), no later than 2 months before the start of the semester in which you want to start your Bachelor's thesis.
+If you have your own idea for a Bachelor project, you should contact the HFE track coordinator (Marlise Westerhof: firstname.lastname@example.org), no later than 2 months before the start of the semester in which you want to start your Bachelor's thesis.

-Signing up for a project requires the following 4 steps:
+Signing up for a project usually requires the following 4 steps:

-Around mid-November (or mid-April, if you start your thesis in September), you will receive an email from the Bachelor thesis coordinator, inviting you to register for one out of the five psychology specializations for a bachelor thesis.
+Around the end of November (or April, if you start your thesis in September), you will receive an email from the Bachelor thesis coordinator, inviting you to register for one out of the five psychology specializations for a bachelor thesis.
 If you wish to complete your thesis in the specialization of HFE, do not forget to register (all information on how to register will be provided to you in the email).

-After registration, no further action is required until further notice.
+After registration, no other actions are required until further notice.

-A few weeks after registering to a specialization, you will receive a follow-up email from the Bachelor thesis coordinator, with more details on choosing a specific project within your chosen specialization.
+A few weeks after registering to a specialization, you will receive a follow-up email from the HFE track coordinator, with more details on choosing a specific project within your chosen specialization.